santoshb070/GoogleCollab/README.md

 5. You can also involve multiple people to collaborate with the code
 6. Deep Learning techniques which require heavy GPU can be used for free here.

-# THANKS G O O G L E FOR SUCH A NICE GESTURE
+# THANKS "GOOGLE" FOR SUCH A NICE GESTURE

 	Hope this continuos free forever.